Top 5 budget hiking destinations in Europe

 The Grand Randonnee, Provence, France

 If that sounds appealing, you’ll need to equip yourself with a decent pack that’s large enough to carry all of the supplies you’ll need during your walking trip.
 Osprey rucksacks are a great choice, as they’re designed to provide maximum carrying capacity, whilst ensuring that walkers stay comfortable.
 They’re fully adjustable, to provide a close fit that’s comfortable on long walking routes.
-UK readers can find a selection of Osprey rucksacks online at Cotsworld Outdoor, which offers free delivery on all orders of £30.
+UK readers can find a selection of rucksacks online in preparation, of course.

 Ljubljana, the country’s capital, rivals anything that the more well-known Vienna or Prague has to offer when it comes to beauty and culture, and is the perfect place to begin your Slovenian walking holiday.
 A popular route is a self-guided trail between Ljubljana and Trieste, finding accommodation at farmhouses along the way – so it’s great on a budget.
 This type of route is for the more adventurous walker, who’s not afraid to take matters into their own hands, although it’s undeniably a fantastic way of exploring the country.

 Climbing the highest peak in the British Isles may sound like an intimidating challenge, although in reality, it’s one that can be accomplished by walkers of all capabilities.
 In fact, you can climb the 3 peaks (highest in England, Scotland and Wales) in 24 hours – known as the 3 peaks challenge.
 What’s more, with a campsite at the base, it’s the perfect place for a hiking trip on a budget.